 Many students selected for this program also seek summer employment at Lincoln Laboratory for the summer preceding the project.

-Admission to the program is based on the following criteria: judicial and academic standing and performance, essay response, evidence of maturity and independence, availability of projects in a specific area, qualifications relevant to the project offered, and an interview.
+Admission to the program is based on the following criteria: judicial and academic standing and performance, essay response, evidence of maturity and independence, high GPA, availability of projects in a specific area, qualifications relevant to the project offered, and an interview.